 Employment Outlook and Salary Info

 Although there is no specific data available for stained glass artisans or restorers, the U.S. Bureau of Labor Statistics (BLS) offers information for craft artists in general (www.bls.gov).
-This agency predicted a 1% increase in employment opportunities for craft artists between 2014 and 2024, which is notably slower than the national average for all job sectors.
-For salaried craft artists, the BLS reported an average wage of $35,710, as of May 2015.
+This agency predicted a 1% increase in employment opportunities for craft artists between 2018 and 2028, which is little to no change.
+For salaried craft artists, the BLS reported an average wage of $40,490, as of May 2018.
 Most craft artists work independently so actual figures may be slightly different.